Louis the Pious: Frontier wars

-At the start of Louis's reign, the many tribes—Danes, Obotrites, Slovenes, Bretons and Basques—which inhabited his frontierlands were still in awe of the Frankish emperor's power and dared not stir up any trouble.
-In 816, however, the Sorbs rebelled and were quickly followed by Slavomir, chief of the Obotrites, who was captured and abandoned by his own people, being replaced by Ceadrag in 818.
+At the start of Louis's reign, the many tribes—Danes, Obotrites, Slavs of Pannonia, Bretons and Basques—which inhabited his frontierlands were still in awe of the Frankish emperor's power and dared not stir up any trouble.
+In 816, however, the Sorbs rebelled, and were quickly followed by Slavomir, chief of the Obotrites, who was captured and abandoned by his own people, being replaced by Ceadrag in 818.
 Soon, Ceadrag too had turned against the Franks and allied with the Danes, who were to become the greatest menace to the Franks in a short time.

 A greater Slavic menace was gathering on the southeast.
 There, Ljudevit, duke of Slavs in Lower Pannonia, was harassing the border at the Drava and Sava rivers.
-The margrave of Friuli, Cadolah, was sent out against him, but he died on campaign and, in 820, his margravate was invaded by Slovenes.
+The margrave of Friuli, Cadolah, was sent out against him, but he died on campaign and, in 820, his margravate was invaded by Slavs.
 In 821, an alliance was made with Borna, duke of the Dalmatia, and Liudewit was brought to heel.
 In 824 several Slav tribes in the north-western parts of Bulgaria acknowledged Louis's suzerainty and after he was reluctant to settle the matter peacefully with the Bulgarian ruler Omurtag, in 827 the Bulgarians attacked the Franks in the March of Pannonia and regained their lands.

 On the far southern edge of his great realm, Louis had to control the Lombard princes of Benevento whom Charlemagne had never subjugated.
 He extracted promises from Princes Grimoald IV and Sico, but to no effect.

 On the southwestern frontier, problems commenced early when c.
 812, Louis the Pious crossed the western Pyrenees 'to settle matters' in Pamplona.
 The expedition made its way back north, where it narrowly escaped an ambush attempt arranged by the Basques in the pass of Roncevaux thanks to the precautions he took, i.e. hostages.
 Séguin, duke of Gascony, was then deposed by Louis in 816, possibly for failing to suppress or collaborating with the Basque revolt south of the western Pyrenees, so sparking off a Basque uprising that was duly put down by the Frankish emperor in Dax.
 Seguin was replaced by Lupus III, who was dispossessed in 818 by the emperor.
 In 820 an assembly at Quierzy-sur-Oise decided to send an expedition against the Cordoban caliphate (827).
 The counts in charge of the army, Hugh, count of Tours, and Matfrid, count of Orléans, were slow in acting and the expedition came to naught.